Logo

 Al Pacino's parents divorced when he was two years old.

-Al Pacino then moved with his mother to the South Bronx to live with her parents, Kate and James Gerardi, who were Italian emigrants from Corleone.
+Al Pacino's mother took him to the South Bronx and they lived with her parents, Kate and James Gerardi.

-Al Pacino's father was from San Fratello and moved to work as an insurance salesman and restaurateur in Covina, California.
+Al Pacino's father moved to California to work as an insurance salesman and restaurateur in Covina, California.

 Al Pacino had ambitions to become a baseball player and was nicknamed "The Actor".